28 hours of battle in Mosul

 It was the walking wounded who held this position, them and the handful of soldiers who survived unscathed.

 "This is nothing," Lt.
 Ahmed says.
 "In Baiji refinery we were like this for four months.
-They were air dropping supplies."
+They were air-dropping supplies."

 He has an able air about him that gives confidence to the men.
 He is calming and confident.
 Shot in the leg but still fighting.